alothomas/Retina-Blood-Vessel-Segmentation/README.md

 - Preprocessing: Extract layers of multi layer czi files with `layer_extraction_3D.py`.
 Create tiles using `tiling_3D.py`.
 - Predict blood vessels using `pred_stacks.py`, choose the model of your choice.
 - Predict retinas using `pred_all_stacks.py` (choose corresponding model).
 Rescale all retinas using `rescale_all_stacks.py` before prediction.

+- Training: You can train your own models using the corresponding training files on your own dataset.